heshengtao/comfyui_LLM_party/README.md

 6. Through the start_dialog node and the end_dialog node, a loopback link can be established between two LLMs, meaning the two LLMs act as each other’s input and output!

 ## Download
 [Baidu Cloud Download](https://pan.baidu.com/s/13ogn1np6bHgxOJhS--QJmg?pwd=jppj) (Recommended!
-Includes a ‘comfyui’ folder with a complete environment setup and a project folder for this project, the former can be used immediately after download!)
+Includes a compressed package of comfyui with the environment setup completed, and a folder for this project.
+After downloading the former, there’s no need for further environment configuration!)

 Or install using one of the following methods:
 ### Method One: